frgomes/clBLAS-java/README.md

 This is Java 8 project.
 No other java dependencies are needed.

-While immature, project releases and snapshots are available in a maven repository which is located on releases and snapshots branches.
+While immature, project releases and snapshots are available in a maven repository which is located on corresponding branches.